To all heroes of Azeroth, Sanctuary, Aiur, the Nexus and future Earth!

 The goal was to make the forums easier to navigate, to foster more engaging conversations, and to reward those who contribute in positive ways.
 Blizzard hopes that the brand-new forums and their new functionalities will accomplish these goals.
-Any further feedback is highly appreciated, of course!
+Any further feedback is highly appreciated!

 What will happen to the threads and posts of the old forums?

 This varies between all games, however generally only a small portion of the posts will be migrated over to the new forums.
 There’s no need to worry though: For a limited time, the old forums (with the

 eu.battle.net URL) will be available in a “read only” state, allowing you to save your favorite conversations elsewhere if you plan to revisit old memories at some point in the future.

 Some of the new features are trust levels, the Blizz Tracker to quickly find official posts, preformatted text, real-time updates, infinite scrolling, notifications, preferences, better support for mobile devices, home screen shortcuts, bookmarks and advanced searching and sorting.

 Flagging a post will flag it for manual review by a moderator who will then view the post.
 For a few minutes, you may undo the flag again.
 Users can only issue a very limited amount of flags each day.
 Threads may end up becoming automatically locked for 24 hours if enough flags are received.